isaacnmm/pestpolicy-hugo2XX/content/posts/best-6-inch-gutter-guards/index.md

 ### 1. Filtration Effectiveness (Micro-Mesh is Best)

 * **Comprehensive Debris Protection:** 6-inch gutters are designed for high water flow, but their large opening can also collect vast amounts of debris.
-For the best protection against all types of debris�including small, problematic ones like pine needles, shingle grit, and seeds�a **micro-mesh system** is highly recommended.
+For the best protection against all types of debrisincluding small, problematic ones like pine needles, shingle grit, and seedsa **micro-mesh system** is highly recommended.
 It prevents clogs that can impact the high volume capacity of 6-inch gutters.
 * **Avoid Large Openings:** Coarse screens or guards with large perforations will inevitably let smaller debris into your gutters, leading to accumulation and future clogs.

 ### 2. Material Durability and Longevity